King Danjong Explained | The History Behind The King's Warden

 This is Soo from Play the Korean.

 In the previous post, we introduced the Korean historical film The King's Warden (왕과 사는 남자).
-The movie tells the story of King Danjong, one of the most tragic kings in Korean history.
+The movie tells the story of King Danjong, one of the most tragic figures in Korean history.

 But who was King Danjong in real history?